seamustuohy/GTAS/AWS.md

 ## Cron jobs

+The scheduler war will execute both the loader and the rule runner.
+If you wish to configure traditional cron jobs, you can use the following instructions:

-To start/stop the cron jobs, edit the crontab as the 'tomcat' user:
+Edit the crontab as the 'tomcat' user:

 ```
 $ sudo -u tomcat crontab -e